 Interest expense, net.
-Interest expense, net, excluding Clover House, increased from \$34,131 for the year ended December 31, 2019, to \$37,209 for the year ended December 31, 2020.
-The increase primarily resulted from the refinancing of the 250 Livingston Street property in May 2019, the refinancing of the Flatbush Gardens property in May 2020 and a decrease in interest expense capitalization in connection with property development.
-Interest expense, excluding Clover House, included amortization of loan costs of \$1,083 and \$1,472 for the years ended December 31, 2020 and 2019, respectively.
+Interest expense, net, increased from \$40,228 for the year ended December 31, 2020, to \$41,284 for the year ended December 31, 2021.
+The increase primarily resulted from the refinancing of the Flatbush Gardens property in May 2020 and the 141 Livingston Street property in February 2021 which resulted in higher outstanding loan balances.
+Interest expense included amortization of loan costs of \$1,247 and \$1,212 for the years ended December 31, 2021 and 2020, respectively.

 Loss on modification/extinguishment of debt.
-Loss on modification/extinguishment of debt for the year ended December 31, 2020, related to the refinancing of the Flatbush Gardens loan in May 2020; the amount included charges for early modification of debt and the write-off of unamortized debt costs.
-Loss on modification/extinguishment of debt, excluding Clover House, for the year ended December 31, 2019, related to the refinancing of the 250 Livingston Street loan in May 2019; the amount included the write-off of unamortized debt costs.
+Loss on modification/extinguishment of debt related to the refinancing of the 141 Livingston Street loan in February 2021 and the Flatbush Gardens loan in May 2020.
+The amount included charges for early termination and extinguishment of debt and the write-off of unamortized debt costs.

 Gain on involuntary conversion.
-Gain on involuntary conversion represented insurance proceeds in excess of the carrying value of assets disposed of related to fire damage suffered by two units at the Flatbush Gardens property.
+Gain on involuntary conversion represented insurance proceeds in excess of the carrying value of assets disposed of related to fire damage suffered by units at the Flatbush Gardens property.

 Net loss.
-As a result of the foregoing, net loss, excluding Clover House, increased from \$2,056 for the year ended December 31, 2019, to \$10,079 for the year ended December 31, 2020.
+As a result of the foregoing, net loss increased from \$12,229 for the year ended December 31, 2020, to \$20,018 for the year ended December 31, 2021.

-For comparison of the year ended December 31, 2019, to the year ended December 31, 2018, refer to Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
+For comparison of the year ended December 31, 2020, to the year ended December 31, 2019, refer to Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020.